Welcome

 🇨🇴 Shadow 🇨🇴

-She may be small but she’s ready to take on the World and she has a heart of Gold.
+Shadow may be small but she’s ready to take on the World and she has a heart of Gold.
 Whatever her early years, she was destined to join our pack.
-She ran on to the road in rural Colombia as Stu was riding and was run over by the following car.
-She lost an eye but gained a pack that day.
+She ran on to the road in rural Colombia and was hit by a car, she lost an eye but gained a pack that day.
 In no time at all she was on a plane to Florida, touring the USA, then aboard the QM2 sailing to England.
-She will always be 9 countries behind Weeti.
-Shadow is courageous and kind.
+Always 9 countries behind Weeti, Shadow is courageous and kind.

 🇻🇪 Weeti 🇻🇪

 Weeti is our quirky Venezuelan street dog from El Callao.
-She had a tough start to life being hit by a truck and further bullied by bad people.
+She had a tough start to life being hit by a truck and subjected to continued bullying by cruel individuals.
 Her rescuers, Luis and Alicia, however were wonderful and never gave up on her recovery, they are the reason she walks today.
-Weeti was about 2 years old when she joined our pack, a month after Skyla passed.
+Weeti was about 2 years old when she joined our pack.
 It wasn’t planned, it just happened and she rose to the challenge.
 Weeti is loyal and strong.

 🇹🇷 Azra 🇹🇷

-Azra is our turkish delight.
-We picked her up of the highway near the Dardanelles Strait in western Turkey.
+Azra is our Turkish delight.
+We picked her up on the highway near the Dardanelles Strait in western Turkey.
 A puppy around 6 weeks with no mother or home in sight we took her with us.
-But before she could join our pack she had to fight for her life against Pavo Virus, a deadly virus with a mortality rate of 90% for untreated cases.
+But before she could join our pack she had to fight for her life against Parvo Virus, a deadly virus with a mortality rate of 90% for untreated cases.
 Azra is full of energy and her favourite activity is unpacking our clothes bag.
-Watch her grow and travel.
+Azra is the mischievous member of our pack.

 Are you a Dog Person?